NLnetLabs/draft-carpay-dns-ede-additions/draft-carpay-extra-ede-codes-dnssec-bogus.md

 ## Extended DNS Error Code TBD - DNSSEC Unknown Protocol

-The resolver attempted to perform DNSSEC validation, but found a value not equal to 3 in the DNSKEY protocol number field as specified by RFC4034#section-2.1.2.
+The resolver attempted to perform DNSSEC validation, but found a value not equal to 3 in the DNSKEY protocol number field as specified by {{!RFC4034, Section 2.1.2}}

 #  Security Considerations
  As this draft only seeks to add code points to the EDE registry, the security considerations are the same as in {{!RFC8914}}.